Anthony Jacob Henckel: Immigration to Pennsylvania

-In 1717 upon the invitation of William Penn, the founder of Pennsylvania, Henckel immigrated to the late New Hanover Township, where he likely arrived in September.
+In 1717 upon the invitation of William Penn, the founder of Pennsylvania, Henckel immigrated to New Hanover Township, where he likely arrived in September.
 The reasons for his immigration are assumed to be the re-catholicisation of the Pfalz and the penurious condition of the Lutheran church.

 As one of the few Lutheran pastors in the region, he was particularly involved in the construction of schools and churches, thus contributing to the emergence of the Lutheran Church in Pennsylvania.
 In 1721 he founded the first Lutheran parish and witnessed the building of St. Michael's Lutheran Church in Germantown, a process for which Benjamin Franklin donated five schillings.

 On 12 August 1728, Henckel died in the house of Herman Goothausen in Springfield from injuries resulting from falling off a horse earlier that day while en route to a hospital visit.
 He was buried in the cemetery in Germantown, where his gravestone still stands today.
 Until his will was found, it was uncertain whether Henckel died in 1728 or 1732.

 Over generations, Henckel's descendants changed the spelling of their name to Henkel, Hinkel, Hinkle (changed in 1797) and Hinckel.